GoLangsam/kanren/internal/µ/bind/doc.md

     eXpression or down to the first unbound eXpression

-func (bind *Ings) String() string func (bind *Ings) Subs(v V) (x X, hasSubs bool)
+func (bind *Ings) String() string func (bind *Ings) Unify(x, y X) bool
-    Subs returns the expression to which v is bound, if any.

-    This expression shall substitute the variable, which shall thus become substituted by its value.

-func (bind *Ings) Unify(x, y X) bool
     Unify extends the bind.Ings with zero or more associations in an attempt to see whether the given eXpressions are equal and reports its success.